hwstar/BOMtools/README.md

 * urllib.parse
 * decimal

-When running the parts manager or the kicad merger, the database will need to be created.
+Before running the parts manager or the merger scripts, the database will need to be created.
 A separate script, gendb.py in the bommgr directory does this.